The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 What made this particularly insidious was the systematic nature of the operation.
 By using a trusted professional platform, this could potentially reach hundreds of professional writers simultaneously.

-If even 10% of recipients submitted samples, that would yield 40-50 professional writing samples, totaling 100,000-150,000 words of content, plus $10,000-12,500 in sample payments.
-Essentially a complete book written by professionals for exploitation rates.
+If even 10% of recipients submitted samples, that would yield 40-50 professional writing samples totaling 100,000-150,000 words of content for $10,000-$12,500 in sample payments.
+That’s a complete book written by professionals at exploitation rates.

 This wasn’t small-scale fraud.
 This was industrial content harvesting using professional credibility as bait.